prangunj23/prangunj23.github.io/README.md

 - [ ] plugin to sort articles (ik what to use)
 - [ ] countup.js
 - [ ] carousel (maybe owl carousel)

-### General todo list

-- [x] Hero area
-> add 2 buttons at the bottom of description
-- [ ] es version
-- [ ] press page
-- [ ] Back to top arrow
-- [ ] Page loader animation maybe?
-- [ ] Maybe "Chat with a representative" corner form?
-Must fill firstname, lastname, email - powered by recaptcha, and button to submit

 ### Bugs2Fix